Watershed Tea

 Every watershed produces a unique “tea” that nourishes a unique bacterial community

-So specific is each watershed’s “tea,” that migrating salmon use it to find their way home at spawning time.
+Each watershed’s “tea” is so specific that migrating salmon use it to find their way home at spawning time.

-The tea provides food for bacteria, and studies at Stroud Center indicate that each watershed produces a community of bacterial species which are uniquely fitted to the local supply of watershed tea.
+The tea provides food for bacteria, and studies at Stroud Center indicate that each watershed produces a community of bacterial species that are uniquely adapted to the local supply of watershed tea.

 Understanding Stream Processes Can Lead to Better Drinking Water Treatments